tudace/tuda_latex_templates/README.md

    - improve documentation on document margins for tudapub and tudapub based examples
  * v3.16 (2021-06-03)
    - adjust option expansion due to changes in the LaTeX kernel
+ * v3.17 (2021-07-27)
+   - add a temporary workaround to avoid incompatibilities with pdfa=true
+   - fix footer positions